Linkeriyo/obs-scripts-py/README.md

 # obs-scripts-py
-Useful scripts for my personal use
+Useful scripts for my personal use, tested in Python 3.8